 Homeowners can streamline booking by allowing their guests to “instant book,” but instant booking has its downsides, as well; you won’t be able to screen your guests as thoroughly, for example.

 Keep your property listing up-to-date

 On top of responding speedily to booking requests, it’s important to keep property listing photos current and respond to customer reviews.
 These tasks can get tedious and time-consuming.
-Some property owners find relief in hiring a third-party to step in and take control of the communication.
-TurnKey, for example, has a Guest Experience Team available 24/7 that guests can text, call, or email at all hours with any issues.
+Some property owners find relief in hiring a third-party to step in and take control of the communication and remain available 24/7 that guests can text, call, or email at all hours with any issues.
 That way you can relax and actually enjoy the extra income your home provides.

 It’s also crucial to know how much your home is worth and where to list it online.
 Home rental rates vary dramatically throughout the year—and even throughout the week—so your home’s rate should change daily to match the market rate, which can get pretty tedious.
-TurnKey properties, for example, have different price points midweek versus weekends, on holidays and peak periods, and in the off-season.
-TurnKey sets those initial prices based on several factors like input from each owner, characteristics of the home, comparable home prices in the area, and guidance from the local General Manager.
+It’s recommended that homeowners keep different price points midweek versus weekends, on holidays and peak periods, and in the off-season.
+Properly setting those initial prices should be based on several factors like input from each owner, characteristics of the home, comparable home prices in the area, and guidance from the local team property management.

 Find a reliable housekeeper or home cleaning company

 Guests expect a spotless home when they arrive for their vacation.
 That can be a hard expectation to meet when you manage your own vacation rental remotely; you’ll rarely be the person who prepares the home before guests arrive.
 Sam Zuo, who manages over 10 vacation homes throughout California, said this was one of his biggest struggles.
 “We solve this by only working with the best independent cleaner or a cleaning company,” he said.

 But actually finding an excellent cleaning service can be difficult, especially because homeowners don’t want to find them by trial and error.